 Background to the process

 The SPSO believes in fairness and transparency.
 While we are the last stage in the complaints process and we recognise that a vital part of our role is to draw a line under complaints and issue a final decision, we also accept that that we are not infallible.
 The law says that people and bodies can only challenge our decisions by judicial review.
 We know that this can be a complicated technical process, and so we have, of our own initiative, established a process for reviewing our decisions.

 Asking for a review

-From 1 October 2018, the timescales for requesting a review of our decision changed.
-The new timescales are detailed below, and in our updated leaflet Your complaint, our decision (PDF)
+The timescales for requesting a review of our decision are detailed below and in our leaflet Your complaint, our decision (PDF)

 Our role is to make a decision on each complaint by taking into account all the available facts and evidence.
 We do this by carefully considering the views and opinions of both the person making the complaint and whoever is being complained about.